dskart/Captivity/README.md

 This meant that all this modules had to be controlled/sensed and then processed by a microntroller (esp8266/ esp32).
 All the data was then gathered by a main server that controlled the game logic for the entirety of the game.
 We had around 20 esp "nodes" all talking together over wifi by running ROS with its pub/sub pattern.
 The main server was also running a GUI that enabled the "game master" to see everything happening in the rooms as well as control any actuator remotly.
 The server was also made in a way that it is easy to implement a .json file with instruction to automated the whole game.

 If you look at the code, please remind yourself that all the code was done in the span of 3 w.e with no sleep literally in a dark basement.
-So there are so shortcuts I had to take that made sense on the moment.
+So there are some shortcuts I had to take that made sense on the moment.
 It was still reliable enought to run the game over 2 w.e with around 200 people playing it and nothing breaking.

 ## Getting Started